Rum Balls, No Fuss

 Coating ideas

-Desiccated coconut is the classic and my personal favourite, but rum balls take well to a few different coatings depending on who you are making them for.
+Desiccated coconut is the classic and my personal favourite, but rum balls take well to other coatings depending on who you are making them for.

-For a more grown-up, truffle-style finish, roll the rum balls in sifted cocoa powder.
-Dusty on the outside, rich and intense.
-Best served straight from the fridge.
+• Cocoa powder: a more grown-up, truffle-style finish.
+Dusty outside, rich and intense inside.
+Best straight from the fridge.

-Finely crushed unsalted pistachios add a beautiful green colour and a subtle nuttiness.
-A slightly more elegant option if you are putting together a gift box or a fancy dessert platter.
+• Crushed pistachios: a beautiful green colour and subtle nuttiness, elegant for a gift box or dessert platter.

 Make ahead and storage